IntelLabs/kAFL/README.md

 make deploy
 ~~~

-You will be prompted for your root password.
+Ansible setup will ask for your root password.
 If you are using a _passwordless sudo_ setup, just skip this by pressing enter.

 ## Remote Installation